jpedrogarcia8/josepgarcia/_pages/about.md

 </span> to study how <span style="color:CornflowerBlue">
 macroeconomic dynamics
 </span> are shaped by <span style="color:CornflowerBlue">
-heterogeneity at the firm level
+heterogeneity at the firm level</span>.
-</span>.

-During my PhD I worked as an intern at the Supply Side, Labour and Surveillance Division of the <span style="color:CornflowerBlue">
+During my PhD I worked as an intern at the Supply Side, Labour and Surveillance Division of the <span style="color:CornflowerBlue">European Central Bank</span>.
-European Central Bank
-</span>.
+I am now a <span style="color:CornflowerBlue">data replicator</span> at the <span style="color:CornflowerBlue">Journal of the European Economic Association</span>.